 The visual below shows enrollment trends at APS for the past 27 years1.
 Use the drop-down options to select a school or grade, or the tabs at the top to pick a different view.

 Mouse-over the visual to get exact numbers.
-The graph shows that total enrollment fell by about 1,300 students since last year, from 52,416 to 51,012.
+The graph shows that total enrollment has fallen by about 2,400 students over the past two years, from 52,416 to 49,994.

 To get email alerts for similar posts, please subscribe to the blog.

 - Data is from the Georgia Department of Education’s annual October student count, known as the October FTE count.

 - To see the effects of this trend before the pandemic, view this graph of 2018 and 2019 enrollment.